 NOTE: * Experience in leading includes, but is not limited to, leading people, teams or projects, even if not in a supervisory or management position.
 Leadership experience can be acquired outside of a work environment such as involvement in community-based projects, sports teams, academic groups, etc.

 If you possess any of the following, your application must also clearly explain how you meet it (other qualifications)

-Willingness and ability to work overtime as required
+Willingness to work overtime when required